• Published July 8, 2024

 3. Determine the adjustments required to make appropriate shifts.

-As a leader, you give life to what you give energy to.
+In terms of balancing wellbeing and leadership, you give life to what you give energy to.
 If you were to look at your calendar, you’d ideally see a collection of rituals and patterns that reflect your values.
 Maybe your calendar shows you consistently set aside time to exercise each day.
+Maybe you work earlier or later certain days.
 Maybe you do a lunch date with your spouse every Friday.
-Maybe you call your parents every few days on your way to work.
+Maybe you call your parents every so often.
 Maybe you serve on a community board for an organization you care about or spend time volunteering on the weekends.
 Being very intentional about how you spend your time gives you a sense of control and ensures you’re really living your life in accordance with your values.

 If rituals and patterns that matter to you aren’t a part of your life right now, and you’re committed to staying accountable and making them a part of your life going forward, you may need to verbalize your commitments to others.
 Does your supervisor understand that it’s important for you to leave at a certain time every Wednesday to coach your child’s soccer team?
 Does your family know how important your morning walk is to your mental and physical health?